-- Assess which payment method is the most common among your customers.
+- Assess which payment method is the most common among your citizens

-- Identify ways on how to streamline and expedite the transaction process.
+- Identify ways to streamline and expedite the transaction process

-- Ensure the correct convenience or service fees are being added to the transaction type.
+- Ensure the correct convenience or service fees are added to the transaction type

-Let’s say you’re a government institution handling payments from multiple channels.
-You can segment and monitor specific translation and tender types across various departments by tracking specific translation and tender types.
-At CORE, our consolidated merchant reporting tool allows you to report all tender types.
+Government institutions often handle payments from multiple channels.
+You can segment and monitor certain transactions and tender types across various departments by tracking specific items.
+At CORE, our consolidated merchant reporting tool tracks and reports all tender types.

-When not efficiently tracked, card settlements can harm the health of your financial growth.
-Automatically tracking card settlements can notify your team of any outstanding balances that need to be addressed.
+When not efficiently tracked, balance settlements can deter your financial growth.
+Automated payment settlement tracking can notify your team of any outstanding balances that need to be addressed.
 The faster you can take appropriate action, the faster your revenue is maximized.

-How Can You Determine Your Revenue Cycle Performance from Reports?
+How Can You Analyze Performance from Revenue Cycle Management Reports?

-Your organization can determine your revenue cycle performance by tracking the four metrics above with the right automated solutions.
-Not only can you assess any issues that arise from each metric, but you can also evaluate the time it takes to achieve your goals.
-This can help you identify areas you need to improve.
+Determining your revenue cycle performance from reports involves analyzing the four key financial metrics above to assess the efficiency of your organization’s revenue generation and collection process.
+The right automated solution assesses any issues that arise from each metric but can also evaluate the time it takes to achieve your organizational goals.

-Solutions such as CORE’s payment and engagement platform can produce reliable and valid reports, which can help you:
+Solutions such as CORE’s payment and engagement platform enhance the reliability and validity of revenue reporting, which can help your team:

 - Assess the financial health of your organization.